Smart Snacks StandardsPrint Page

 - Become familiar with the Smart Snacks Standards and their nutritional requirements.

-- Complete an inventory of foods and beverages sold on the school campus, even fundraisers, during the school day to determine what your school sells to students.
+- Complete an inventory of foods and beverages sold on the school campus, even fundraisers, during the school day to determine what your school sells to children.

 - Eliminate foods and beverages that do not meet Smart Snacks Standards.
 Use this calculator to determine if products meet these standards.